Skip to content

 Step 1: Create an application

-2. Click Applications. and then click +Create.
+2. In the Developer Portal header, click Applications and then click +Create.

 4. Click Create.